GitHub: Twitter source code leak

 In 2023, parts of the social media platform Twitter were uploaded onto GitHub.
-The leak was first reported by the New York Times and was part of a legal filing Twitter submitted to the United States District Court for the Northern District of California.
-Twitter claimed that the postings infringed on copyright property owned by them, and asked the court for information to identify the user who posted the source code to GitHub, under the username "FreeSpeechEnthusiast".
+The leak was first reported by The New York Times, and was part of a legal filing submitted by Twitter to the United States District Court for the Northern District of California.
+Twitter claimed that the postings infringed on its intellectual property, and asked the court for information to identify the user, under the username "FreeSpeechEnthusiast", who posted the source code to GitHub.

 Reception

 In 2012, Linus Torvalds, the original developer of Git, highly praised GitHub, stating, "The hosting of github[sic] is excellent.
 They've done a good job on that.
 I think GitHub should be commended enormously for making open source project hosting so easy."
-However, he also sharply criticized the implementation of GitHub's merging interface, saying, "Git comes with a nice pull-request generation module, but GitHub instead decided to replace it with their own totally inferior version.
+However, he also sharply criticized the implementation of GitHub's merging interface, saying, "Git comes with a nice pull-request generation module, but GitHub instead decided to replace it with its own totally inferior version.
 As a result, I consider GitHub useless for these kinds of things.
 It's fine for hosting, but the pull requests and the online commit editing, are just pure garbage."